SergeyMakeev/MOD_XMQ/README.md

 Example of a subscription command.

-ttl - Specifies the lifetime of the subscription in seconds.
+- **ttl** Specifies the lifetime of the subscription in seconds.
-      The subscription will automatically expire according to the ttl parameter. load - Specifies the load of current client.
+  The subscription will automatically expire according to the ttl parameter.
+- **load** Specifies the load of current client.
+In the current implementation, the client does not receive any messages from queue if its load factor is greater than 90.
 Useful for load balancing in future.
-       In the current implementation, the client does not receive any messages from queue if its load factor is greater than 90
 ```XML
 <iq type='set'
     id='id1'